We condemn and combat all forms of corruption and financial crime. We make our position clear in the Code of Conduct.

-As a participant of the UN Global Compact, we undertake to share, support and apply the principle of fighting against corruption in our spheres of influence.
+As a participant of the Italian network of UN Global Compact and that of Trasparency International, we undertake to share, support and apply the principle of fighting against corruption in our spheres of influence.

 We ask all our stakeholders to engage in conduct to counter corruption and we also adopt measures to prevent conduct that is not in line with the principles of fairness, legality and transparency.
 For example, we have produced a detailed set of guidelines on giving or receiving gifts in dealings with public officials and business partners.